How long will it take?

-Yes, we work with clients you want to remain discrete by thinning beard hair to fast clearance using a new technique available for the Apilus® Platinum™ Synchro™ or Multiplex™ which is effective for distorted or deeply rooted stubborn hair , for pre op clients we work with the specialised clinical nurse and/or surgeon before going for surgery.
+Yes, we work with clients who want to remain discrete by thinning beard hair to fast clearance using a new technique available for the Apilus® Platinum™ Synchro™ or Multiplex™ which is effective for distorted or deeply rooted stubborn hair.
+F . or pre op clients we work with the specialised clinical nurse and/or surgeon before going for surgery.

 Do I need to come for the consultation and test patch as I have had electrolysis before?

-We need time to obtain a health on all new clients and also like to be sure that there is going to be no adverse reaction to the type of treatment we offer which include probe type and pre and after care.
-It gives you a chance to get to know us as well as us you so that we can offer the best treatment or you can walk away without obligation.
+We need time to obtain a health overview on all new clients and also like to be sure that there is not going to be any adverse any reaction to the type of treatment we offer.
+It gives you a chance to get to know us as well as us you, so that we can offer the best treatment or you can walk away without any obligation.

 How much does Electrolysis cost?

-We normally charge for a session of either 15 min; 20 min; 30 min; 40; min; 1 hour; or 2 hours. we also have special deal for 10 sessions booked. comparing cost with other methods of hair removal only electrolysis will result in permanent hair loss that will last for the rest of your life and so over a life time is cheaper than any other.
+We normally charge for a session of either 15 min; 20 min; 30 min; 40 min or 1 hour.
+We also have special deal for 10 sessions booked. comparing cost with other methods of hair removal only electrolysis will result in permanent hair loss that will last for the rest of your life and so over a life time is cheaper than any other.
 See Price List

 Do I have to let the hairs grow out for treatment?